ShivanshSrivastava2006/Orbit/README.md

 # GDSC-Project-24114-
-A website to track and provide data on social media consumption using LLM for summarization.
+Mobile App to Hangout with your 1st and 2nd-Degree Connections.